 The Voice of The Salvation Army in Canada and BermudaView RSS Feed

 Oct4ThuThe Salvation Army’s Cuthbert House helps youth in conflict with the law.
-October 4, 2018 by Giselle Randall
+October 4, 2018 Story and photos by Giselle Randell

 When Jason* was 16, he made a mistake that changed a family’s life forever.
 He stole a car, which was later used by some of his friends.
 There was an accident, and a little girl was killed.
 Jason was charged under the Youth Criminal Justice Act and sentenced to time in custody and community supervision.
 After four months at a secure facility, he was transferred to The Salvation Army’s Cuthbert House, an open custody and detention centre for male youth aged 12-17, in Brampton, Ont.